visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-parser.md

 ## Methods

-### constructor(options : Object)
+### constructor()

 Creates a new `GLTFParser` instance.

-- `options.DracoDecoder` - To enable DRACO encoding, the application needs to import and supply the DracoEncoder class.

-### async parse(arrayBuffer : ArrayBuffer) : Promise<Object>
+### async parse(arrayBuffer : ArrayBuffer, options : Object) : Promise<Object>

 Parses an in-memory, glTF/GLB formatted `ArrayBuffer` a JSON tree with binary typed arrays and image nodes.

-Once the `parse()` method has successfully completed the accessors in this class can be used.
+Once the `Promise` returned by the `parse()` method has successfully resolved, the accessors in this class can be used.

+- `options.url`= - Supplies a base URL that is used to resolve relative file names to linked resources.
+Only needed when loading glTF files that have linked resources (e.g. typically not the case for `.glb` encoded files).
+- `options.decompress`=`false` - Decompresses any Draco encoded meshes
+- `options.DracoDecoder` - To enable Draco encoding, the application also needs to import and supply the `DracoEncoder` class.

 Notes:

 - linked binary resources will be loaded and resolved (if url is available).
 - base64 encoded binary data inside the JSON payload will be decoded

-### parseSync(arrayBuffer : ArrayBuffer) : Object
+### parseSync(arrayBuffer : ArrayBuffer, options : Object) : Object

 Parses an in-memory, glTF/GLB formatted `ArrayBuffer` a JSON tree with binary typed arrays and image nodes.